Le Bistro Montage

 Le Bistro Montage, or simply Montage, was a restaurant in Portland, Oregon, United States.

 Description and history

 Characterized as quirky, and long a favorite of the late night crowd, it featured communal dining and eclectic Cajun fare such as alligator, frog legs, and jambalaya served late into the night.
 Originally on Belmont Street, it later moved to larger quarters at the site of the former Royal Hotel under the Morrison Bridge.

 The restaurant closed in June 2020, during the COVID-19 pandemic.
-The food cart Montage ala Cart opened in the Hawthorne Asylum.
+Food carts have operated as Le Bistro Montage Ala Cart at Hawthorne Asylum, Happy Valley Station, and BG's Food Cartel.

+The Doug Fir Lounge has announced plans to relocate to the building which had previously housed Le Bistro Montage in 2023.